 Shoresh reserves the right to cancel a program or change a program’s duration, price, or location.

-Cancelation due to COVID-19
+Cancellation due to Covid-19

 If a participant is unable to attend Yesod due to illness or quarantine, we are, unfortunately, unable to issue a refund for days missed.
 If we are forced to shut down Yesod due to government mandate or other COVID-related circumstances, families will be issued a 50% prorated refund for each day missed.